-We have a range of books and pamphlets on Erasmus, his interests, his contemporaries and fellow members of the Lunar Society.
+We have a range of specialist books and pamphlets on Erasmus, his interests, his contemporaries and fellow members of the Lunar Society.
 We also stock science books for children and books for herb garden enthusiasts.

 Our most popular books are The Lunar Men by Jenny Uglow and Desmond King-Hele’s biography of Erasmus Darwin, A Life of Unequalled Achievement.

 A list of the books available can be found below.
 As space in our shop is limited, some items may not be on display, so please ask at the reception desk if you cannot find a copy of the book you require.

 RRP £14.99 Our price £7.50

 In 1804, at a time of industrial, political and intellectual ferment, Anna Seward (1742-1809) published the first biography of “Erasmus Darwin” (1731-1802).
 Darwin was one of Britain’s foremost physicians, scientists, poets and observers of nature.
 Anna Seward was a leading poet, critic and commentator.
 Both flourished in the effervescent cultural landscape of the late-eighteenth century and made Lichfield a provincial centre for intellectual activity.

 A splendid biography of Erasmus Darwin by Desmond King-Hele, who is the leading authority on Erasmus Darwin, having studied his life and work for three decades.
 One of our most popular books.

 The Lunar Men: The Friends Who Made the Future

 Author: Jenny Uglow